Transparency Is Working — Let’s Not Disrupt It

 by Bill Merritt

-Of course, this type of work takes time; complex data is rarely dealt with in a single meeting.
-We know everyone wants this resolved.
-And the spring deadline set out by the Subcommittee properly balances urgency with the need to get this right.
+Of course, this type of work takes time.
+Complex data cannot be responsibly analyzed in a single meeting.
+We all want resolution, and the spring deadline set by the Subcommittee appropriately balances urgency with the responsibility to get this right.

 Which makes recent rumors that the rehabilitation designation may return to Council on February 19 all the more troubling.

 Why interrupt a process that is finally bringing stability and openness to this discussion?
-Why reopen the wound?
+Why risk reopening division just as progress is being made?

-Council should allow the Subcommittee to finish its work, through a transparent public process that sheds light on the issue.
+Council should allow the Subcommittee to complete its work through a transparent public process that brings facts to light and builds community trust.
 Ocean City has already seen the benefits of that approach.
-It should not return to the shadows just as progress is being made.
+Now is not the time to step backward into uncertainty.